Month: September 2012

 BERNARD TOMIC: That’s our biggest focus, I think, the whole Australian team’s focus.
 Good question for asking.
 It’s probably the biggest thing for us Australian players.
 Good to see Lleyton doing well and having a chance to get back in the World Group.
 That’s what we’re going to work for the next week before going to Hamburg.
 It’s going to be tough as a team for Australia, but Pat is confident.
 We’re confident.
 We have to play against some good clay‑courters to win.

-During Australia’s Davis Cup tie this past weekend, Australian captain Pat Rafter was displeased with Tomic’s antics at the US Open, and the two ‘exchanged words.’
+During Australia’s Davis Cup tie this past weekend, Australian captain Pat Rafter said he was displeased with Tomic’s antics at the US Open, and the two ‘exchanged words’ in a report by Tom Wald of The Age.

 I’d imagine that things were thrown.